jupyterlab/jupyterlab/docs/source/developer/terminology.rst

    be used to extend JupyterLab's functionality.
 -  *Plugin* - An object that provides a service and or extends the application.
--  *Phosphor* - The JavaScript library that provides the foundation of JupyterLab, enabling desktop-like applications in the browser.
+-  *Lumino* - The JavaScript library that provides the foundation of JupyterLab, enabling desktop-like applications in the browser.
 -  *Standalone example* - An example in the ``examples/`` directory that demonstrates the usage of one or more components of JupyterLab.